pceBuildMaster/Robotframework-Testrail-Listener/README.md

 The TestRailCasesListener can be run at any time.
 It will ignore existing Cases and only create new ones.
 Currently the design assumes the TR Project is configured to use multiple test suites to manage cases.
 It will throw an error if this is not the case if a second test suite creation is attempted otherwise.

-## Operation

-1. Run RF with TestRailCasesListener for each suite you want to support.
-  * in example above this would be for API, GUI, and System

-  `robot --listener TestRailCasesListener --dryrun system`

-2. Run RF with TestRailRunListener for each model/run needed.

-  `robot --listener TestRailRunListener system`